RyanLucas3/Numerical-Simulations/README.md

 **System B**: System B is a multivariate system, where we simulate various multivariate time series which take the form of [VAR systems](https://en.wikipedia.org/wiki/Vector_autoregression).
 Once again, the properties of the system change part way through the dataset.
 In this case, however, the change occurs both in the autoregressive behaviour (how each time series relates to itself), but also in the interactions between variables.

 **System C**: System C is a stochastic process where we simulate a random walk to mimic a stock price.
-In this case, we simulate an actual financial market crash to occur mid-way through the dataset, effectively partioning the dataset into "boom" and "bust" periods.
+In this case, we simulate an actual financial market crash to occur at either t = 50 or t = 70 in the dataset with uniform probability, effectively partioning the dataset into (partially randomly determined) "boom" and "bust" periods.

 Examples of variables simulated from each of the 3 systems are displayed below.
 We ran 10000 of these experiments and summarised the results in the paper.